varunwali78/Food-ordering-system/README.md

 - User authentication and authorization
 - Browse food items
 - Add items to the cart and place orders
-- Stripe Payment Integration: Secure and reliable payment processing using Stripe.
 - Order tracking
 - Admin panel to manage menu items, orders